Tamas (film): Plot

-In a nearby village Harnam Singh (Bhisham Sahni) and his wife Banto (Dina Pathak) are the only Sikh family.
-They too are planning to go to their daughter Jasbir's (Uttara Baokar) house in a Sikh village.
+In a nearby village Harnam Singh and his wife Banto are the only Sikh family.
+They too are planning to go to their daughter Jasbir's house in a Sikh village.
 They travel on foot all night and the next morning reach a village and knock a door seeking shelter.
-The house belongs to a Muslim, Ehsan Ali (Iftekhar), who has been a friend of Harnam Singh since long.
+The house belongs to a Muslim, Ehsan Ali, who has been a friend of Harnam Singh since long.
 Harnam Singh and Banto hide at the house during the day, but at night are discovered by Ehsan's son and are asked to leave immediately.
 On their way the next morning they meet Nathu and his wife in the forest and they all go together to a gurudwara where Jasbir and several other Sikhs have taken shelter.

-At the gurudwara Teja Singh (Amrish Puri), the leader of the Sikh council, informs the Sikhs that Muslims are continually collecting arms and sikhs should do the same.
-Later that night a junior granthi comes to the gurudwara and informs Teja Singh that the Muslims know that the Sikhs are out numbered and not sufficiently armed, so they’re demanding 2 lakh rupees for truce.
+At the gurudwara Teja Singh, the leader of the Sikh council, informs the Sikhs that Muslims are continually collecting arms and Sikhs should do the same.
+Later that night a junior granthi comes to the gurudwara and informs Teja Singh that the Muslims know that the Sikhs are out numbered and not sufficiently armed, so they're demanding 2 lakh rupees for truce.
 Teja Singh and the Sikh council deem the amount too much and send the granthi and Nathu to negotiate with the Muslims.
 Teja Singh and the council members watch from the terrace of the gurudwara as Nathu and the granthi are approached by the Muslim mob, surrounded and attacked.
 Sikhs enraged by this take up arms and go out to fight shouting Sikh slogans.
 Back at the gurudwara Jasbir leads the Sikh women to a collective suicide by jumping into a well, some with their children in their arms.

 Richard is later shown addressing prominent figures of the city where he informs the gathering about the relief measures taken by the government and proposes the leaders to form an Aman Committee to send out a message of peace.
 Bakshiji and Hayat Baksh are made vice presidents of Aman Committee.
 At the conclusion of the meeting the thekedar is seen shouting communal harmony slogans.

 Harnam Singh, Banto, and Kammo are at the refugee camp.
 Harnam Singh requests a government employee to help find Nathu who hasn't been seen since he went with the junior granthi for negotiating with the Muslims.
 The employee suggests they inquire at the hospital tent where he might've been admitted had he been found in the city.
 Kammo looks through the dead bodies lying in a row on the ground and identifying Nathu's dead body among them, she collapses, crying.
 She goes into labor immediately and is taken into the hospital tent by nurses.
 Harnam Singh and Banto sitting outside the tent hear the newborn's cries from inside the tent mixed with slogans of "Allahu Akbar" and "Har Har Mahadev" coming from a distance.